karinaahumada01/python-api-challenge/README.md

 ### - WeatherPy.ipynb: A Jupyter Notebook for obtaining, processing, and analyzing data on weather.
 ### - VacationPy.ipynb: A Jupyter Notebook for finding vacation locations that have ideal weather conditions and close accommodations.
 ### - cities.csv: A dataset containing city names, countries, and coordinates obtained for API calls.
-### - Output Figure Folder: Contains plots depicting different analyses:
+### - Output Figures: Contains plots depicting different analyses:
-###     - Scatter plots and linear regression model plots: visuals for how temperature, humidity, cloudiness, and wind speed vary based on latitude.
+###     - output_data Folder (Scatter plots and linear regression model plots): visuals for how temperature, humidity, cloudiness, and wind speed vary based on latitude.
-###     - Interactive maps: map_plot.png & map_plot_with_hotels.png--both show cities with weather data on a hover menu on a map, one includes nearby hotels.
+###     - vacationpyhvplots Folder (Interactive maps): map_plot.png & map_plot_with_hotels.png--both show cities with weather data on a hover menu on a map, one includes nearby hotels.

 ## Key Takeaways

-### 1. Temp vs. Lat: Depicts a clear pattern of temperatures increases closer to the equator
+### 1. Temp vs. Lat: Depicts a clear pattern of temperatures increasing closer to the equator
 ### 2. Humidity, Cloudiness, Wind Speed vs. Lat: Displays more differentiation and weaker to no relationship with latitude
 ### 3. Vacation Analysis: Gives a list of potential vacation locations based on ideal weather conditions and nearby hotels, all visualized on an interactive hvplot map.